JSAbrahams/mamba/README.md

 print "a has value {a}."
 ```

-If we don't want to use a `handle`, we can simply use `raises` after a statement or exception to show that its execution might result in an exception, but we don't want to handle that here.
+If we don't want to use a `handle`, we can simply use `raise` after a statement or exception to show that its execution might result in an exception, but we don't want to handle that here.
-See the sections above for examples where we don't handle errors and simply pass them on using `raises`.
+See the sections above for examples where we don't handle errors and simply pass them on using `raise`.

 ## Project Structure